You can edit the table component directly on request pages.

 - Create New Request page

 - Request look-ahead page

-To enter Edit mode, simply click Edit in the table component.
+To edit the table component, click Edit in the table component.

 Note: The Edit button is only available to users with edit access grant to requests or table component.
 For detailed information about access grants, see theSecurity Model Guide and Reference.

 You can resize width of table columns in both View and Edit modes by dragging column borders in the table.

 When you resize table column width, the table width is also resized automatically.

 After you click the Edit button, the Add Row button and Delete Rows button become visible.